hpc/pavilion2/docs/basics.rst

         cmds: 'test -d /var/log/messages'

-The above test checks to see if the ``/var/log/messages`` directory exits. - The test will PASS if that command returns 0. - It will run as a process on the local machine, as your user. - Pavilion doesn't have any special priviledges.
-It's meant to test things, from a normal users perspective.
+The above test checks to see if the ``/var/log/messages`` directory exits.

+- The test will PASS if that command returns 0.
+- It will run as a process on the local machine, as your user.
+- Pavilion doesn't have any special priviledges.
+It's meant to test things, from a normal user's perspective.
 If you want to test stuff as root, you'll have to run pavilion as root.

 Host Configs
 ^^^^^^^^^^^^